addulac/phd/source/13_models.md

 $$
 where $S(X)$ is a measurable map, $A$, called the log-partition function, and $H$ are two known measurable real-valued functions.

 Distributions in the Exponential family have convenient properties that make them theoretically appealing and hence, constitute a core topic in the Bayesian framework [@orbanz2009functional] and noticeably in the field of Information Geometry [@amari2007methods].
 For instance, they convey the key notion of *sufficient statistic* regarding the measure of the information in a data sample.
-There are also at the basis of the *generalized linear models* whose allow straightforward generalization of simpler models to work in different contexts.
+There are also at the basis of the *generalized linear models* who allow straightforward generalization of simpler models to work in different contexts.
 Another very useful property of the exponential family, that we shall highlight in this section, is the existence of *conjugate priors*.
 More Precisely, let $P(X|\eta)$ be a model with parameter space $\Omega_\eta$, and let $\mathcal{H}$ be a set of prior distribution on $\Omega_\eta$.
 Then the model $P(X|\eta)$ and the set $\mathcal{H}$ are said to be conjugate if for every prior $P_\eta \in \mathcal{H}$ and observation set $X=x$, the corresponding posterior $P(\eta|X)$ is an element of $\mathcal{H}$.

 Conjugate priors, as well as the notion of sufficient statistics, are inextricably linked to the exponential family [@halmos1949application].
 Notably, it has been showed that an exponential family representation always implies the existence of a sufficient statistic and a conjugate prior.
 Furthermore, under mild regularity conditions, the converse is also true.